 Football betting in the UK is huge, so it’s no surprise that one of the sport’s top continental competitions draws a large betting crowd.
-With more bettors than ever playing online, there’s no shortage of Europa League betting sites, while the internet is now awash with Europa League betting tips too.
+With more bettors than ever betting online, there’s no shortage of Europa League betting sites, while the internet is now awash with Europa League betting tips too.

 With so much noise and so many options, it can be a daunting task selecting a site to bet with, especially for the newcomer.
-Fortunately, we’ve sifted through the options, and so you can make the right choice, have compiled a list of the top ten Europa League betting sites.
+Fortunately, we’ve sifted through the options, and so you can make the right choice, we’ve compiled a list of the top ten Europa League betting sites.

 Bet £10 Get £20